shreyarao140/IoT-soil-testing/README.md

 4. The LCD screen will display the NPK values, temperature, and soil moisture readings in a loop.
 5. Interpret the sensor readings and take necessary actions based on the displayed information.

-Note: Adjust the values of `soilWet` and `soilDry` variables according to your soil's moisture levels.
+Note: Adjust the values of the `soilWet` and `soilDry` variables according to your soil's moisture levels.

 ## Contributing